 Whole Buckwheat Groats for Healthy Eating and Sprouting

 Raw Buckwheat Groats are tasty and full of nutrients.
 They are also low in calories and even lower in fat.
-You can enjoy this type of grain anytime, as it doesn’t contain gluten and easily fits into a low-calorie meal plan
+You can enjoy this type of grain anytime, as it easily fits into a low-calorie meal plan

 Note that buckwheat has no relation to wheat.
-Therefore, it’s 100% gluten-free and safe.
 Also, note that this product is different from buckwheat kasha.
 Both are hulled buckwheat groats; however, kasha is toasted.
 That’s why it has a distinctive smoky taste with a bit of bitterness.
 Raw buckwheat groats have no outstanding taste or smell.
 They are great for cooking with spices as they will absorb the flavor of your seasonings.

 Besides, you can use raw buckwheat groats for sprouting.
 This product is naturally rich in fiber and plant protein.
 It also gives you a boost of minerals, including zinc and vitamin E.